-In March 2013, the FASB issued Accounting Standards Update (ASU) No. 2013-05, "Parent's Accounting for the Cumulative Translation Adjustment upon Derecognition of Certain Subsidiaries or Group of Assets within a Foreign Entity or of an Investment in a Foreign Entity."
+In March 2013, the FASB issued ASU No. 2013-05, "Parent's Accounting for the Cumulative Translation Adjustment upon Derecognition of Certain Subsidiaries or Group of Assets within a Foreign Entity or of an Investment in a Foreign Entity."
 This ASU is intended to eliminate diversity in practice on the release of cumulative translation adjustment into net income when a parent either sells a part or all of its investment in a foreign entity or no longer holds a controlling financial interest.
 In addition, the amendments in this ASU resolve the diversity in practice for the treatment of business combinations achieved in stages (sometimes also referred to as step acquisitions) involving a foreign entity.
 The provisions of this ASU are effective for interim and annual periods beginning after December 15, 2013 and must be applied prospectively.
-We are currently evaluating the impact of this ASU.
+This ASU is not expected to have a material impact on our financial statements or disclosures.

-With respect to the unaudited condensed consolidated financial information of UTC for the quarters ended March 31, 2013 and 2012, PricewaterhouseCoopers LLP (PricewaterhouseCoopers) reported that it has applied limited procedures in accordance with professional standards for a review of such information.
-However, its report dated April 26, 2013, appearing below, states that the firm did not audit and does not express an opinion on that unaudited condensed consolidated financial information.
+With respect to the unaudited condensed consolidated financial information of UTC for the quarters and six months ended June 30, 2013 and 2012, PricewaterhouseCoopers LLP (PricewaterhouseCoopers) reported that it has applied limited procedures in accordance with professional standards for a review of such information.
+However, its report dated July 26, 2013, appearing below, states that the firm did not audit and does not express an opinion on that unaudited condensed consolidated financial information.
 PricewaterhouseCoopers has not carried out any significant or additional audit tests beyond those that would have been necessary if their report had not been included.
 Accordingly, the degree of reliance on its report on such information should be restricted in light of the limited nature of the review procedures applied.
 PricewaterhouseCoopers is not subject to the liability provisions of Section 11 of the Securities Act of 1933, as amended (the Act) for its report on the unaudited condensed consolidated financial information because that report is not a "report" or a "part" of a registration statement prepared or certified by PricewaterhouseCoopers within the meaning of Sections 7 and 11 of the Act.